-The release date is always by the end of the month following the end of the reference period (month).
-For units with quarterly reporting periodicity, estimates are published monthly based on data submitted in previous quarters.
+The release date is always by the end of the quarter following the end of the reference period (quarter).
 The publication dates are contained in the release calendar, available on the website of the Ministry of Finance.

 Revision:

 Not revised